4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_2.md

 ## 3.1 Step 1: Define the Sub Table Splicing Window

-Each sample row of the main table can splice multiple rows of data according to a column from the sub table, and it is allowed to define the time interval or number interval of spliced data.
-We use the special window syntax WINDOW UNION to define the sub table splicing condition and interval range.
-For the convenience of understanding, we call this kind of window as sub table splicing window.
+Each row of the main table can splice multiple rows of data from the sub table according to a certain column, and it is allowed to define the time interval or number interval of spliced data.
+We use the WINDOW UNION to define the sub table splicing condition and interval range.
+To make it easier to understand, we call this kind of windows as sub table splicing windows.

-The syntax of sub table splicing window is defined as:
+The syntax of creating a sub table splicing window is defined as:

 ```sql
 window window_name as (UNION other_table PARTITION BY key_col ORDER BY order_col ROWS_RANGE｜ROWS BETWEEN StartFrameBound AND EndFrameBound)
 ```

-Among them, the most basic and indispensable grammatical elements include:
+Among them, the most basic and indispensable elements include:

 - `UNION other_table`： `other_table` refers to the secondary table for WINDOW UNIOB.
 The primary and secondary tables need to keep the schema consistent.
 In most cases, the schema of the primary table and the secondary table are different.
 Therefore, we can ensure that the schema of the primary and secondary tables involved in window calculation is consistent by column filtering and default column configuration for the primary and secondary tables.
 Column filtering can also remove useless columns and only do WINDOW UNION and aggregation on key columns.